Stock + Covered Calls — explained simply

 Two income streams.
 One strategy.

 Most traders rely on a stock going up to make money.
-Our strategy earns two ways simultaneously โ€” price appreciation and option premium, regardless of whether the market is trending or choppy.
+Our strategy earns two ways simultaneously — price appreciation and option premium, regardless of whether the market is trending or choppy.

-Layer 1 โ€” Stock gains
+Layer 1 — Stock gains

-Layer 2 โ€” Option premium
+Layer 2 — Option premium

-While holding each stock, we sell a covered call โ€” collecting cash upfront.
-This income lands in the account immediately, every 30 days, on every position.
-Over 4.8 years this added $55,972 in premium income on top of stock gains.
+While holding each stock, we sell a covered call — collecting cash upfront.
+This income lands in the account immediately on every qualifying position, adding a consistent second income stream on top of stock gains.

 What's a covered call?